voytas75/Find-TaskServiceUser/README.md

 It is a powershell module for searching scheduled tasks and system services on a local or remote computer that are created or run as a given user.

 ## Examples:
-Find system services and scheduled tasks on "WSRV00" for user "BobbyK" with logging output to file:
+1. Find system services and scheduled tasks on "WSRV00" for user "BobbyK" with logging output to a file:
 ```
 Find-TaskServiceUser -Computer "WSRV00" -User "BobbyK" -Service -Task -Log
 ```

-Find system services and scheduled tasks on computers "WSRV01", "WSRV02" for user "Administrator":
+2. Find system services and scheduled tasks on computers "WSRV01", "WSRV02" for user "Administrator":
 ```
 "WSRV01","WSRV02" | Find-TaskServiceUser -Service -Task
 ```
+3. Find system services and scheduled tasks on computers "WSRV01", "WSRV02", "WSRV03" for user "BobbyK":
 ```
-"WSRV02","WSRV03" | Find-TaskServiceUser -Service -Task
-@("WSRV01","WSRV02"), "WSRV03" | Find-TaskServiceUser -Task
+@("WSRV01","WSRV02"), "WSRV03" | Find-TaskServiceUser -Task - User "BobbyK"
 ```
-.
-.